 mirrors the previous section.
 Otherwise, DEPENDS specifies the needed

-dependencies (of these, virtual/${MLPREFIX}compilerlibs is a bit magic -
+dependencies (of these, virtual/${MLPREFIX}compilerlibs is a bit magic:

 this resolves to the compiler runtime provider which pulls in things like